syncfusion-content/flutter-docs/Flutter/radial-gauge/annotation.md

 ---
 layout: post
 title: Syncfusion Flutter Gauge Annotation
-description: Learn how to add and customizes gauge annotation of radial gauge control
+description: This article describes how to add and customizes the appearence gauge annotation of radial gauge control in flutter platform
 platform: flutter
 control: SfRadialGauge
 documentation: ug